 I love being at sea.
-I love being on a boat sailing at the end of the world.
-I like to contemplate the horizon and the wake when we cross the bay, I like to see the forest pass when we go along the shore, without knowing yet what we are going to discover.
+I love being on a boat that sails to the end of the world.
+I love looking at the horizon and the wake as we cross the bay, I love watching the forest go by as we sail along the shore, not knowing yet what we will discover.

 The atmosphere on the boat is nice.

-We are very small.
-Four to six divers depending on the day, our two Indonesian guides Johnny and Radyal, two crew members, and sometimes also Rob, the owner of Wesa Resort, which is added as a guide when necessary.
+We are a very small group.
+Four to six divers depending on the day, our two Indonesian guides Johnny and Radyal, two crew members, and sometimes Rob, the owner of the Wesa Resort, who joins us as a guide when needed.

-I note with amusement that I'm not the only crazy underwater photo lugging my Canon SLR in a bulky waterproof box in the depths of Indonesia.
-On the boat, a Dutch couple has the same Ikelite gear as me for their Nikon.
+I note with amusement that I'm not the only crazy underwater photo lugging my Canon SLR in a bulky waterproof case in the depths of Indonesia.
+On the boat, a Dutch couple has the same Ikelite equipment as me for their Nikons.
 On the left, my camera, on the right, theirs:

-Between two dives, we sympathize, we tell nonsense, we take a picture ...
-We savor the pleasure of being there, away from everything, nose to the wind, under the sun.
+Between two dives, we make friends, we talk nonsense, we take pictures of each other...
+We enjoy the pleasure of being there, far from everything, with our noses in the wind, under the sun.

-On two occasions, during our trips, we came across dolphins players.
-The Indonesian crew and our guides are never bored by the show and are as enthusiastic as we, the divers-divers ...
+On two occasions, during our trips, we came across schools of playful dolphins.
+The Indonesian crew and our guides are never blasé by the show and are as enthusiastic as we, the diving tourists...

-And then, there are chance meetings, depending on our route, from one dive site to another: sometimes fishermen, or people sailing from one village to another, on a traditional canoe.
+And then, there are the chance encounters, along our route, from one dive site to another: sometimes fishermen, or people sailing from one village to another, on a traditional pirogue.

 To ask ecological questions

-We are also discovering a show less pleasing to the eye, but one that has a significant economic, social and environmental impact for the local population: the huge cargo of a mining company.
+We also discover up close a sight less pleasing to the eye, but which has an important economic, social and environmental impact on the local population: the enormous cargo of a mining company.

 It can be seen in the distance, from the resort.
 Barges permanently store ore there.

-Mining operations, there are everywhere in the archipelago, and more and more.
-Here in Halmahera, but also in North Sulawesi or in the Papuan peninsula, to name some areas where I traveled recently.
-The wealth of basements, nickel, iron, gold, cobalt, etc. arouses the greed, Chinese companies in particular.
+Mining operations are everywhere in the archipelago, and more and more.
+Here, in Halmahera, but also in North Sulawesi or in the Papua peninsula, to name a few regions where I recently traveled.
+The richness of the subsoil, in nickel, iron, gold, cobalt, etc., arouses the covetousness of Chinese companies in particular.

 Below, a map of 2011 found on the PWC.com website.
-Even if it is not readable on this scale, each point of color representing a mining area, we can see the magnitude of the phenomenon...
+Even if it is not readable at this scale, each colored point representing a mining area, we can see the extent of the phenomenon...

-According to the environmental policy of the mining, the ecological consequences are more or less catastrophic: deforestation, poisoning of the soil and the water of the rivers, accumulation of sediments near the coasts which smother little by little the underwater funds ...
+Depending on the environmental policy of the mining operations, the ecological consequences are more or less catastrophic: deforestation, poisoning of the soil and river water, accumulation of sediments near the coasts that gradually suffocate the seabed...

-During their first installation in Halmahera, a few years ago, Rob and Linda, the owners of Weda Resort, had to completely review their project and resign themselves to changing places, because of the proximity of one of these mines.
+When they first moved to Halmahera a few years ago, Rob and Linda, the owners of Weda Resort, had to completely rethink their plans and resign themselves to changing location because of the proximity of one of these mines.

-Interesting detail: the mine Weda Bay Nickel is operated by French people, in cooperation, among others, with the Sandouville factory near Le Havre, in Haute-Normandie (Sic).
-Visit these links, they bring a lot of information on the region and the operations conducted by the French mining company.
+Interesting detail: the mine Weda Bay Nickel is operated by the French, in cooperation with, among others, the Sandouville plant near Le Havre, in Haute-Normandie (sic).
+Visit these links, they provide a lot of information on the region and the operations of the French mining company.

-For my part, I have not conducted the investigation and I am not in a position to give an informed opinion on the matter.
-In addition, the bay of Weda is immense: from one zone to another, I imagine that the situations must be very diverse.
-I came as a tourist, I just dive, and I just could see that we still found in Weda Bay splendid coral reefs.
+For my part, I have not conducted the survey and I am not in a position to give an informed opinion on the matter.
+Moreover, Weda Bay is huge: from one area to another, I imagine that the situations must be very diverse.
+I came as a tourist, I just dived, and I could simply see that there were still in the Weda Bay splendid coral reefs.

-Nevertheless, it is permissible to worry: will Weda Bay remain as beautiful and relatively preserved as it seems to be today?
+Nevertheless, it is possible to worry: will Weda Bay remain as beautiful and relatively preserved as it seems to be today?

 Updated: November 2013

-I just found articles about the Weda Bay Nickel company, which do not bode well, alas:
+I just came across some articles about Weda Bay Nickel, and they don't bode well, unfortunately:

 Between two dives, we also stop in small creeks, the time of the "degassing" interval.
-We must let a good hour, so that our bodies eliminate the excess nitrogen accumulated during the first dive.
+We have to let a good hour pass, so that our bodies eliminate the excess of nitrogen accumulated during the first dive.

 Most often, we take advantage of this rest forced to snorkel (swimming with mask and snorkel) on the surface.

-We went a little further south in the bay, I think, to a place that I would be hard put to locate on a map.
-Apparently, it's near a village.
+We docked a little further south in the bay, I think, at a place that I would be hard pressed to locate on a map.
+Apparently, it is near a village.

-On the pontoon, there are two little boys and, not far away, a gentleman whom I suppose to be their father.
-Children play in the water.
-He walks the shallow waters of the cove with his harpoon.
+On the pontoon, there are two little boys and, not far away, a gentleman who I suppose is their father.
+The children are playing in the water.
+He is pacing the shallow waters of the creek with his harpoon.

-The kids, all naked, hastily retract T-shirt and bermuda discovering that there are ladies on the tourist boat mooring.
+The kids, all naked, hasten to put on their tee-shirts and shorts when they discover that there are ladies on the tourist boat that is docking.

 Our fisherman arrives to harpoon them with a staggering precision.